-Oxidizing Compounds – Corrosive compounds that may be common in humanitarian response included medical grade cleaning compounds or household cleaning supplies.
-Oxidizing compounds react with metals nearby, and can cause violent reactions with fuels and other combustible materials.
-Though warehouses may take steps to prevent violent reactions with combustible compounds, warehouse workers may not notice the slowly forming impact of oxidization on other things in the warehouse.
-Oxidizing compounds will slowly degrade shelving, racks, and warehouse super structures increasing risk of serious injury to warehouse workers, as well as impacting any metal objects stored near it.
-Storage facilities that keep oxidizing compounds may end up damaging the objects immediately around the substance over a long period of time without noticing it.
+Oxidising Compounds – Corrosive compounds that may be common in humanitarian response included medical grade cleaning compounds or household cleaning supplies.
+Oxidising compounds react with metals nearby, and can cause violent reactions with fuels and other combustible materials.
+Though warehouses may take steps to prevent violent reactions with combustible compounds, warehouse workers may not notice the slowly forming impact of oxidisation on other things in the warehouse.
+Oxidising compounds will slowly degrade shelving, racks, and warehouse super structures increasing risk of serious injury to warehouse workers, as well as impacting any metal objects stored near it.
+Storage facilities that keep oxidising compounds may end up damaging the objects immediately around the substance over a long period of time without noticing it.

 Bio-hazards – Bio-hazardous substances such as medical waste or live biological samples should be handled by trained personnel only!
 Bio-hazardous materials should be properly sealed, and stored in separate secure areas, and at the required temperatures if any exist.